manuelarceaguirre/arce/whatdidzucksee/zuck.md

 I couldn't confirm exactly which Llama model versions are linked to the Ray-Ban or Oakley glasses, but let's imagine they're using the best Vision Llama 4 model: meta-llama/Llama-4-Maverick-17B-128E-Instruct.
 Ranked 21st on the Vision Arena at [Hugging Face](https://huggingface.co/spaces/lmarena-ai/lmarena-leaderboard), this model may leave users who already love the product desperately wishing for more advanced features.

-One of the most impressive abilities of o3 was its capability to reliably pinpoint your exact location from just a photo.
+One of the most impressive abilities I personally found of OpenAI's o3 model was its capability to reliably pinpoint your exact location from just a photo.
 While writing this entry, I found myself daydreaming about how amazing it would be to pair these glasses with o3.
 Imagine asking for directions without having to pull out your phone or specify your location explicitly.
 For instance, while driving, instead of dangerously reaching for your phone on the highway, you could simply ask, "Hey Meta, which exit takes me to work?"
 The o3 model would intelligently analyze your surroundings from the glasses' view, identify your exact location, and provide precise instructions.

 This vision aligns with the sentiment expressed by SemiAnalysis, suggesting that Meta remains a strong competitor in the AI race.
 The company's significant ramp-up in training FLOPS could potentially rival OpenAI.
 For more on this perspective, check out the recent [SemiAnalysis article](https://semianalysis.com/2025/07/11/meta-superintelligence-leadership-compute-talent-and-data/).